top of page

 Sr Administrative Assistant Secretary

 Traci (she/her) loves to keep things simple.
-As Sr Administrative Assistant Secretary for the Bereavement Department, she implements processes and procedures that cut work time and are cost effective to the team.
+As Sr Secretary for the Bereavement Department, she implements processes and procedures that cut work time and are cost effective to the team.
 Traci likes being part of a team and always lends a hand when she can.

 bottom of page